ONSAS/ONSAS/docs/src/creatingModels.md

 ### `material.density`

-This is a cell with the scalar values of the densities of the materials used in the model.
+This is a value of the density considered in the material model.

 ### `material.nodalMass`